What is a Cell? Definition, Types, Structure, Functions, and More

 Flagella: the propellers of bacteria

 Not all bacteria can move.
-Those that can have a thin tail-like structure called a flagellum. it’s attached to the cell envelope, which consists of three main parts:
+Those that can have a thin tail-like structure are called flagellum.
+It’s attached to the cell envelope, which consists of three main parts:

 1. Filament: this is the longest part of the flagellum and extends outward from the cell surface.
 It’s the primary structure responsible for propulsion.